Spread of the corona virus in BurundiCurrently: 0.2 new infections per day per 100,000 inhabitants

-The inhabitants of Burundi are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 25th, 2020, 483 infected persons and 1 death have been reported in the country.
-The first confirmed infections were reported on March 31st, 2020, which is the date of the official notification.
+By July 19th, 2021, 5834 infected persons and 8 deaths have been reported in the country.
+The first confirmed infections were reported in April 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on June 20th with 40 new infected persons.

 Weight and size